 Weighing just a half a pound and packing down to the size of a Nalgene bottle, the Patagonia Ultralight Black Hole duffel bag earns the distinction of our favorite ultralight/packable model.
 With a simple and classic design, this bag is an ideal choice for general daily use around town, or to pack along in your suitcase for a secondary kit on more extended vacations.
 With webbing handles that are adjustable in length and can be used as backpack straps or as a shoulder sling, this bag is light enough and versatile enough for daily use.

 While the UL Black Hole makes a great everyday bag, it falls short of the durability and carrying capabilities of many of the larger expedition type models in our lineup.
 Its lightweight material and constriction that make it easy to carry and compress into its pocket also lack the durability and weather resistance of heftier models.
-Users looking for a versatile, featherweight bag will appreciate the Ultralight Black Hole.
+Its thin nylon straps are also not the most comfortable to carry over long periods, and sacrifices comfort for weight savings.
+Users looking for a versatile, featherweight bag, however, will appreciate the Ultralight Black Hole.

 Read review: Patagonia Ultralight Black Hole